-“Butterfly Kisses – A Night of Pouring Generosity” to Benefit LARC’s Lori Carroll-Collins Scholarship Fund
+“Butterfly Kisses – A Night of Pouring Generosity” Benefiting LARC’s Lori Carroll-Collins Scholarship Fund

-LARC’s inaugural fundraiser benefiting The Lori Carroll-Collins Scholarship Fund will be held at 5:30 p.m. on Saturday, April 17, 2021, at Misty Morning Barn at Clutch Farms 18810 Misty Morning Lane.
+LARC’s inaugural fundraiser benefiting The Lori Carroll-Collins Scholarship Fund was held on Saturday, April 17, 2021, at Misty Morning Barn at Clutch Farms raising over $214,000.

-Tickets are $500 per person.
-Patron sponsorships are available for $750 per person and include a 30-minute meet and greet with sixth-generation winemaker Clay Mauritson, founder and owner of Mauritson Wines in Healdsburg, California.
+Patron sponsors enjoyed a meet and greet with sixth-generation winemaker Clay Mauritson, founder and owner of Mauritson Wines prior to the event.

 Mauritson will pair family-crafted wines with each course.
 In 1998, Mauritson produced his first bottling of Dry Creek Zinfandel under the Mauritson label and, in 2002, he began devoting his efforts full-time to the Mauritson Family Winery project.